|

 border between Namibia and Botswana.
 The river's

-course is smooth and gentle until it hits a volcanic
+course is smooth and gentle until it hits a

-fault line which causes a dramatic 90-degree change
+volcanic fault line which causes a dramatic

-of course from south-east to north-east.
-Inside
+90-degree change of course from south-east to

-the right-angle corner created at this juncture,
+north-east.
+Inside the right-angle corner created

-in appearance to the Okavango Delta, with papyrus
+Okavango Delta, with papyrus lined waterways

-lined waterways leading to towering riverine forests
+leading to towering riverine forests of giant

-of giant ebony and marula trees.
+ebony and marula trees.

 On